 If you have a lawyer, bring him or her to all meetings that you have with the evaluator.
 Some evaluators try to dissuade women from having legal representation at interviews – perhaps saying, “I just want us to have a relaxed, friendly conversation, and as soon as attorneys are present, everything gets much more adversarial” – and some lawyers are reluctant to attend, saying to the client, “Evaluators don’t like having attorneys present, and you don’t want to get the person irritated.”
 But the reason why evaluators don’t like having the attorney present is that they know they will have to be much more careful and professional about what they do, and will not be able to intimidate or manipulate the parent the way some evaluators do.
 Any evaluator who is professional and objective won’t mind having the lawyer in the room; and if the evaluator doesn’t meet that description, then that’s just all the more reason why you’d better have your attorney there.

 Try to avoid inflammatory language.
 Many custody evaluators, whether male or female, are quick to label mothers as hysterical, too angry and bitter, incapable of separating their own feelings from their children’s, and out to cut the father off from the children.
 In this context, it is important for you to describe your concerns in calm, reasonable language.
-Express your willingness to support your children’s relationship with their father, but ask that steps first be taken to get him into proper services, including a high-quality abuser education program and any additional help he needs for substance abuse, mental health, or parent training.
-Explain that you want your children to have some times to catch their breath and some assistance with healing.
+Furthermore, if feelings of stress, anxiety, or depression are holding you back from thinking clearly, you might want to consider researching some natural ways to help calm your nerves.
+For example, some people find that products containing CBD can make it easier for them to relax.
+If you would like further information about CBD products, you can learn more here.
+Additionally, express your willingness to support your children’s relationship with their father, but ask that steps first be taken to get him into proper services, including a high-quality abuser education program and any additional help he needs for substance abuse, mental health, or parent training.
+If he is struggling with substance abuse, you want to ensure he gets the help of experts from Enterhealth or somewhere similar.
+The sooner the problem is solved, the less destructive it will be.
+Explain that you want your children to have some time to catch their breath and some assistance with healing.
 Say that you believe your ex-partner will be a better father if he is held to some realistic measures of change and knows that he will be made accountable.
 Always talk of “our children” rather than “my children,” and speak of your concerns in terms of what each child needs, not what you want, even though the two tend to be the same.

 Put a bad evaluator on the stand as quickly as possible.
 If you receive an irresponsible or biased report from your evaluator, move quickly to put the person on the witness stand and discredit his or her qualifications on domestic abuse and handling of your particular case.
 I find that the longer a bad report is allowed to sit unchallenged, the more damage it does; most judges proceed on the assumption that the evaluator is incapable of making any really serious mistakes unless they are shown otherwise.
 Powerful cross-examination is sometimes the only antidote.